wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/extend-teams-phone-system-additional-services/includes/5-design-deploy-voice-bots.md

 ### Service-hosted media bots

 Service-hosted media bots are focused on application workflows like call routing.
-You can play audio files, record audio clips, and receive dual tone multiple frequency (DTMF) tones from the user, i.e., listen for the tone when they are asked to “Press 1 for sales.”
+You can play audio files, record audio clips, and receive dual-tone multiple frequency (DTMF) tones from the user, that is, listen for the tone when they are asked to “Press 1 for sales.”

-Dealing with real time media streams is very complex.
+Dealing with real-time media streams is very complex.
 The service hosted media bots allow you to create workflows and engage with users on a call or meeting without having to directly deal with the media steam.
 This is great for building basic interactive voice response (IVR) scenarios, such as a main number welcome message and menu of departments to select from.

 ### Application-hosted media bots